Robmariel Olea

 She began her acting career with the leading roles Carmen Jones and Serena in the famous musical Fame, in its Latin American Tour, under Jaime Azpilicueta's direction, a successful Spanish director.
 Fame toured Latin America (Venezuela, Colombia, Argentina, Puerto Rico, Dominican Republic and Mexico) for two years.
 In musical theater, she worked with some of the most renowned producers in the D.R among which are Nuryn Sanlley, Fidel López and Amaury Sánchez.
 She played the role of Velma von Tussle in Hairspray and appeared in Cabaret as the main character Sally Bowles, as Mary Magdalene in Jesus Christ Superstar, as Liesl Von Trapp in The Sound of Music, as Miss Farrell in Annie, and as Babette in Beauty and the Beast.
 The aforementioned roles generated wonderful articles and reviews, which highlighted Robmariel's work.
 She also worked with producer Guillermo Cordero in Fiddler on the Roof (as Tzeitel) and was directed by María Castillo in Edward Albee’s Pulitzer Prize-winning play Three Tall Women produced by the American Embassy in the Dominican Republic.

 In 2002, she had great success producing and acting in theatre with the solo show El Último Instante and later on the play Palabras Encadenadas, both of which received great praise from the public.

 Subsequently, in 2003, as a result of her outstanding acting performance, Robmariel received a Casandra Award for Best Actress for her work in the solo show El Último Instante.
 She has been nominated in the same category for three consecutive years; she was even nominated for two different plays in the same year (Palabras Encadenadas and Fiddler on the Roof in 2010; Cabaret in 2009; Regalo de Navidad in 2008) She was also nominated for the plays Cárcel de Mujeres and El Último Instante.

 She appeared in the motion picture production Un Macho de Mujer directed by Alfonso Rodriguez and in the German TV series Auf Wiedersehen, Pet.
+She was also involved in Mortales.